JAMelendezD/MolecularDynamicsPymol/index.md

 ```
 locate residuetypes.dat
 ```
-You should see at least one result in your terminal, follow this path an copy everything form the folder named 'top' to folder of g_lomepro.
+You should see at least one result in your terminal, follow this path a copy everything form the folder named 'top' to folder of g_lomepro.
 If you done this correctly you should be able to run the following command from the g_lomepro folder:

 ```
 ./g_lomepro_static_v1.0.2
 ```

 You should see all the documentation of the program with an error message at the end saying it cannot open file tpr.tpr.
-Now we are gonna change some thing from our .xtc file.
+Now we are going to change something from our .xtc file.

 ```
 gmx trjconv -f step7_production.xtc -s step7_production.tpr -n index.ndx -o run.xtc -pbc mol
 ```

-At this point the last thing we need is to generate an index file selecting the phosphorus atom of every lipid since we are gonna perform all the calculations just using this atom positions, we can do this with gromacs.
+At this point the last thing we need is to generate an index file selecting the phosphorus atom of every lipid since we are going to perform all the calculations just using this atom positions, we can do this with gromacs.

 ```
 gmx make_ndx -f step7_production.gro -o p.ndx